CrossRef/rest-api-doc/README.md

 ## Meta

+### Frequency of indexing

+Records typically appear in the REST API within 20 minutes of their having been successfully deposited with Crossref.

+Summary information (e.g. counts, etc.) are processed in batch every 24 hours.

 ### Learning about performance or availability problems

 Note that we generally post notice any ongoing performance problems with our services on our twitter feeds at [CrossrefOrg](https://twitter.com/CrossrefOrg) and [CrossrefSupport](https://twitter.com/@CrossrefSupport).
 We also report them on our [support site](https://support.crossref.org/hc/en-us).
 You might want to check these to see if we are already aware of a problem before you report it.